landiluigi746/projectify/README.md

 To get started with projectify, follow these steps:

-1. 📥 Clone the repository and navigate to the project directory:
+📥 Clone the repository and navigate to the project directory:
 ```bash
 git clone https://github.com/landiluigi746/projectify.git
 cd projectify
 ```

+- **Backend and database setup** (skip this part if you don't want to run them yourself):

-2. ⚙️ Create a ```.env``` file with the variables required for the project:
+1. ⚙️ Create a ```.env``` file with the variables required for the project:
 ```bash
 # Backend config
 PORT=8080